 By this age, children are not only able to perform simple tasks around the house, they're actually willing to do them, too.
 Kindergartners are a cooperative bunch and enjoy showing off their emerging independence, so ease your burden a bit and take advantage of your little worker bee while you can.

-Pillow talk Straightening sheets and blankets can be hard for little arms -- they can barely reach across a twin size.
+Straightening sheets and blankets can be hard for little arms.
+They can barely reach across a twin size.
 But if you can live with a few wrinkles, making the bed is kind of fun for kids: they can pull up the covers, toss on the pillows, and pile up the stuffed critters.

-Supper club Setting the dinner table is a marquee job because the whole family will notice her achievement when they sit down to eat.
-(It's fine if the forks are on the wrong side -- as long as everyone gets one.)
+Setting the dinner table is a marquee job because the whole family will notice her achievement when they sit down to eat.
+(It's fine if the forks are on the wrong side, as long as everyone gets one.)
 Let her add a lego creation or something she made at school to the table as a centerpiece.

-Clotheshorse Laundry never ends -- sorting, folding, turning things right side out.
+Laundry never ends—sorting, folding, turning things right side out.
 Have her pair up socks, sort items, and then deliver them to their dresser drawers.